Stock market today: Japan's Nikkei tops 40,000, as investors await China political meeting

 A crescendo of demand for artificial-intelligence technology has helped catapult stocks higher over the last year.
 Dell has more than tripled in the last 12 months, while Nvidia has surged more than 260%.

-The mood was much darker in the banking industry, where New York Community Bancorp tumbled 25.9%.
+The mood was much more dour in the banking industry, where New York Community Bancorp tumbled 25.9%.
 It warned investors last week that it found weakness in how it internally reviews loans, caused by ineffective oversight, risk assessment and monitoring activities.

-Much attention has been on smaller regional banks after last year’s crisis in the industry led to the collapses of several lenders.
+Much attention has been on smaller regional banks after last year’s crisis in the industry led to the collapses of several.
+One of them, Signature Bank, was swallowed up by NYCB, which has caused the resulting bank to face stricter oversight amid struggles for loans tied to real estate.

-They’re under pressure in part because the Federal Reserve has hiked its main interest rate to the highest level since 2001, which can squeeze the financial system.
+They are under pressure in part because the Federal Reserve has hiked its main interest rate to the highest level since 2001.
+High interest rates can squeeze the financial system.
 The hope has been that the Fed will cut interest rates several times this year to offer some relief for banks and the broader economy.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.